umuterozan/umuterozan/README.md

 - 🔭 I’m currently interested in full stack web development
 - 🌱 I’m currently learning everything in web technologies
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on full stack web development
-- 📫 How to reach me: ...
+- 📫 How to reach me: <a href="https://www.linkedin.com/in/umuterozan/" target="blank">LinkedIn</a>

 <hr>